robinst/ausballot/README.md

 so that you can look at it and calmly decide where to put your vote before the polling booth?

 That's what this tiny website does.

+## Disclaimer

+This is not an official government website about the Australian election ballot.

+There are about 5% of the total votes classified as informal (invalid) because of a number of reasons.

+This website contains actual candidate information retrieved from the official government website.

+This website is designed to help voters see who the candidates in their actual ballot papers are and what it will look like on the day.

+This website also helps voters practice voting and prepare for polling day.

+Voters can practice filling out their ballot papers, or even take a screenshot of the practice vote and copy what they have decided/prepared to the actual ballots on the day.

 ## References